Integrate mono-repo(cronjobs) with Odin

 5. Deploy the service as usual.

-Refer to PR for reference.
+Refer to this PR for reference.

 Also, note that the start script will be more complex for actual cron-jobs.
-Please refer to the start.sh in PR.
+Please refer to the start.sh in this PR.